-Luckily it's easier to downgrade from a beta to macOS Catalina than it was to downgrade from High Sierra or Mojave to anything predating High Sierra.
+Luckily it's easier to downgrade from a beta to macOS Big Sur or macOS Catalina than it was to downgrade from High Sierra or Mojave to anything predating High Sierra.
 This is because Apple started using a completely new filing system (APFS) from High Sierra onwards (SSDs only in High Sierra, all storage in Mojave).

 If you want to remove the beta and return to a previous version of macOS you have a few choices: the simplest way is to install the current version of macOS via Software Update.
 However, there are a lot of different ways you can return to the earlier version of macOS, which we will discuss below.

-Having removed your Mac from the beta program, you will be able to install macOS Catalina on your Mac.
+Having removed your Mac from the beta program, you will be able to install macOS Big Sur (or Catalina) on your Mac.